hawkeye116477/playnite-legendary-plugin/README.md

 ## **Questions**
 If you read [wiki](https://github.com/hawkeye116477/playnite-legendary-plugin/wiki) and still don't know something, then you can ask a question on [forum](https://github.com/hawkeye116477/playnite-legendary-plugin/discussions).

+## **Building**
+To build this extension, for first you need to clone that repo and [CliWrap](https://github.com/hawkeye116477/CliWrap) in same directory.
+Then you can use Visual Studio 2022 Community to buid CliWrap and then plugin (for plugin you can use VS 2019 to see preview of GUI, but CliWrap requires 2022).
+You may also need to replace version number in extension.yaml file or download latest Python, so version number will follow AssemblyInfo.cs file.
+After you compile both, you can open Playnite => Settings => For developers and choose path where is dll located to load it or alternatively go to make_scripts dir and execute make_extension.py script with Python to make single .pext file which can be dropped to Playnite's window to install it.

 ## **License**
 This project is distributed under the terms of the [MIT license](/LICENSE) and uses third-party libraries that are distributed under their own terms (see [ThirdPartyLicenses.txt](/ThirdPartyLicenses.txt)).